NextGen-Environmental-Sensor-Lab/Mouse-City/README.md

 ## Arduino IDE
-To use the code in the [Arduino](https://github.com/NextGen-Environmental-Sensor-Lab/Mouse-City/tree/main/Arduino/CityMouseLight_Sound) folder the user needs to install the Adafruit Neopixel Repository and the esp8266 (by ESP8266 Community) board manager.
+To use the code in the [Arduino](https://github.com/NextGen-Environmental-Sensor-Lab/Mouse-City/tree/main/Arduino/CityMouseLight_Sound) folder the user needs to install the Adafruit Neopixel library and the esp8266 (by ESP8266 Community) board manager.
 Once installed the code can be used.

+Note: The board used from this board manager is the "WEMOS D1 MINI ESP32".

-Note: Our code is a modified version of the Adafruit Neopixel strandtest example.
+Also Note: Our code is a modified version of the Adafruit Neopixel strandtest example.
 This can be seen where we use the theaterchase function to rotate the lights around the LED strip.

 Code Contents: Our code contains multiple functions to control audio, speaker volume, and LED strip function.
 Note: Our code only recognizes certain commands.
 Unknown commands will be ignored.
 * Audio: Sound() Where each input calls the selected audio track to play.
 There are 4 pins available, but only 3 are in use here.